johnbilliris/Azure-Integration-Services-Workshop/eventgrid.md

 In the creation pane, choose your subscription and resource group, then enter a unique name for the namespace (it will form part of an URL) and a region.
 Under the **Security** tab, ensure that System assigned identity is **Enabled**.
 This allows Event Grid to authenticate with other Azure services securely.

+> NOTES:
+>
+>a.
+The name of the Event Grid can not start with a reserved prefix like "Microsoft", "System" or >"EventGrid".
+You will receive an error if you try to use such a name.
+>
+>b.
+If you deploy Event Grid to a region which supports Availability Zones, you must select the **Availability zones** option during the creation process.
+>

 Select **Review + create**.
 Once validation is successful, click on **Create**.
 Once deployment finishes, go to the new resource.

 ![Event Grid create namespace](images/eventgrid-create-namespace.png)

 ### Step 4

-Allow Event Grid to access the Event Hub – In the Event Grid Namespace, go to the Access control (IAM) tab.
+Allow Event Grid to access the Event Hub – In the Event Hub Namespace, go to the Access control (IAM) tab.
 Click on + Add > Add role assignment.

 Click on **Azure Event Hubs Data Sender** and select **Next**.
 In the Assign access to, select **Managed identity**.
 In Members, click the **+ Select members**.
 Then, in the right hand pane, select Event Grid Namespace in the Managed identity dropdown, and select the managed identity of the Event Grid Namespace.
 Click **Select**, then **Review + assign**, and again click **Review + assign**.